dataiku-research/mealy/README.md

 The full pre-processing is provided to a `Pipeline` object in the form of a scikit-learn column transformer.
 The last step of the pipeline is the model to analyze.

+Among the transfomers available in [`sklearn.preprocessing`](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.preprocessing)
+`KBinDiscretizer` and `PolynomialFeatures` are currently not supported.

 The Model Error Analysis can be performed as:

 ```python